atbcb/ICTTestingBaseline/docs/06Images.md

 Identify any images of text, except where a particular presentation of text is essential to the information being conveyed (e.g., logotypes or text that is part of a logo or brand name).

 ### Test Instructions
 1. Check that using text cannot achieve the same visual presentation and effect as images of text.
-[SC 1.1.1]
+[SC 1.4.5]
 2. Check that the image of text can be visually customized to a user's requirements.
-[SC 1.1.1]
+[SC 1.4.5]
     -   For example, web content allows users to specify font, size, color, and background settings, and all images of text are then provided based on those settings.

 ### Test Results
--   If any of the above checks fail, then SC 1.4.5 and Baseline Test 6.4-ImageText fail.
+-   If any of the above checks fail, then Baseline Test 6.4-ImageText fail.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------